Pan-Fried Split Pea Hand Pies

 Step 19:

-Fry in vegetable oil until golden brown.
-You can add a little smoked bacon for flavor
+Fry it in vegetable oil until golden.
+You can add a little smoked bacon for extra flavor.

 Step 20: